 Depending on the site, some students may be required to meet with the externship preceptor before starting externship.
-The meeting gives an opportunity to the both preceptor and student to meet with each other and ask externship related questions.
+The meeting gives an opportunity to both preceptor and student to meet with each other and ask externship related questions.
 After the meeting, if the preceptor feels the student's personality and strength does not match with their work environment demands, the student may be sent to a different site and the same process will be repeated.

-You can also choose and bring your own clinical site for externship: The school is responsible for arranging externship sites for the students, however, students may decide to do externship at a site that is not affiliated with the school.
-In such case, the student should inform the school in advance, giving enough time to complete the required paperwork and other formalities on time, however, school do not guarantee such site(s).
+The school is responsible for arranging externship sites for the students; however, students may decide to do externship at a site that is not affiliated with the school.
+In such case, the student should inform the school in advance, giving enough time to complete the required paperwork and other formalities on time, however, school does not guarantee such site(s).